Steve Reeves: Other interests

 Reeves' authorized biography, Steve Reeves – One of a Kind, was published in 1983 by Milton T. Moore.
 Moore worked with Reeves and Steve's wife at the time, Aline, for over 12 years before receiving publishing approval.
 Reeves was reportedly to promote the book at public appearances.

-In 1991, writer Chris LeClaire began writing and researching Steve Reeves' life and career for a biography.
+In 1991, the writer Chris LeClaire began writing and researching Steve Reeves's life and career for a biography.
 In 1999, LeClaire published Worlds To Conquer, which LeClaire described as an authorized biography.
-Deborah Reeves Stewart, Reeves' companion during the book's development phases, who assisted him in reviewing drafts, stated that Reeves never approved or authorized Worlds to Conquer for final publication or release, due to inaccuracies, careless writing, and failure to add Reeves' final comments.
+Deborah Reeves Stewart, Reeves's companion during the book's development phases, who assisted him in reviewing drafts, stated that Reeves never approved or authorized Worlds to Conquer for final publication or release, because of inaccuracies, careless writing, and failure to add Reeves's final comments.

-In 1994, Reeves, with long-time friend and business partner George Helmer, started the Steve Reeves International Society.
-In 1996, it incorporated to become Steve Reeves International, Inc. In 2003, Helmer co-authored Steve Reeves – His Legacy in Films, and in 2010, Steve Reeves' Hercules Cookbook.
-In 2014, he published a Reeves biography, A Moment in Time – The Steve Reeves Story.
-Helmer is also the executor of the Reeves' estate, which owns the rights to Reeves' name and image.